How to Turn On or Off Smooth Scrolling in Windows 11/10, Chrome, Edge, Firefox, and Opera?

 Once you complete the above steps, the changes will be applied system-wide, including in apps and browsers.

-However, if you wish to keep the default settings of Windows and only want to change for your web browsers, you can do it in Microsoft Edge, Chrome, Opera, and Firefox.
+However, if you wish to keep the default settings of Windows and only want to change them for your web browsers, you can do it in Microsoft Edge, Chrome, Opera, and Firefox.

 To turn on smooth scrolling on the Edge browser, use these steps:-